DevOps Best Practices #

 4. Manage infrastructure as code #

-- Keep IaC in version control
+- Keep IaC in version control.

-- Separate reusable modules from environment overlays
+- Separate reusable modules from environment overlays.

 5. Make observability non-optional #